 - 1.4 Paragraph 203 of the National Planning Policy Framework (NPPF) states that planning obligations should only be used where it is not possible to address unacceptable impacts of development through a planning condition. - 1.5 Planning obligations secured through s106 of the Town and Country Planning Act 1990 (as amended) are entered into as legal agreements between local planning authorities, landowners, developers and any others with an interest in the land.
 In certain circumstances an applicant/developer may submit a unilateral undertaking in respect of a planning obligation.
-Planning obligations can impose financial and /or non-financial obligations on those with an interest in the land and will become binding on that parcel of land.
+Planning obligations impose financial and /or\non-financial obligations on those with an interest in the land and will become binding on that parcel of land.

 - 1.6 In the area covered by the Chichester Local Plan, planning obligations will be used to compensate and/or mitigate the impact of a development, which is not covered by the CIL contribution, and which would otherwise make the development unacceptable in planning terms.
-The National Planning Policy Framework permits planning obligations to be used in the following ways: - Prescribe the nature of a development e.g. by requiring a proportion of affordable housing within a development; - Secure a contribution from a developer to compensate for loss or damage created by a development; - Mitigate the impact of a development. - 1.7 From April 2015, the CIL Regulations will scale back the use of planning obligations to prevent the pooling of more than 5 separate obligations to fund a particular project or type of infrastructure, backdated to 6 April 2010.
-The exceptions to this are affordable housing, and s278 contributions in respect of the Strategic Road network collected by the Highways Agency where there are no pooling restrictions. - 1.8 On 28 November 2014 the National Planning Policy Guidance was amended whereby contributions for affordable housing and tariff style planning obligations (s106) to contribute to pooled funding 'pots' intended to fund the provision of general infrastructure in the wider area should not be sought from small scale and self-build development or from any development consisting only of the construction of a residential annex or extension to an existing home. - 1.9 Contributions relating to affordable housing and the type of s106 contributions described in paragraph 1.8 will not be sought within the Local Plan area from developments of 10 units or less and which have a maximum combined gross floorspace of no more than 1000 sqm in the non-rural settlements of Chichester City and Stockbridge; Southbourne; Selsey town; and East Wittering.
+The National Planning Policy Framework permits planning obligations to be used in the following ways: - Prescribe the nature of a development e.g. by requiring a proportion of affordable housing within a development; - Secure a contribution from a developer to compensate for loss or damage created by a development; - Mitigate the impact of a development. - 1.7 Since April 2015, the CIL Regulations scaled back the use of planning obligations to prevent the pooling of more than 5 separate obligations to fund a particular project or type of infrastructure, backdated to 6 April 2010.
+The exceptions to this are affordable housing, and s278 contributions in respect of the Strategic Road Network collected by Highways England where there are no pooling restrictions. - 1.8 Contributions relating to affordable housing will not be sought within the Local Plan area from developments of 10 units or less and which have a maximum combined gross floorspace of no more than 1000 sqm in the non-rural settlements.
 In the areas designated as rural areas under section 157(1) of the Housing Act 1985 (all other parts of the Local Plan area), the district council will apply a lower threshold of 5 units and under.
-Within the rural area, affordable housing and tariff style contributions from developments of between 6 and 10 units will be taken in the form of cash payments which are commuted until after completion of units within the development.
+Within the rural area, affordable housing can be provided through off-site provision facilitated by a cash payment to the Council, paid before completion of the development. - 1.9 On 14 August 2015 the National Planning Policy Framework Planning Practice Guidance was further amended to exempt starter homes exception sites from making affordable housing or tariff-style S106 contributions.
+The government has also announced its intention to amend the CIL Regulations to exempt starter homes from the Community Infrastructure Levy.
+Starter Homes are expected to be located on exception sites on commercial and industrial land that is either under-used or unviable in its current or former use, and which has not currently been identified for housing.
+DCLG Starter Homes exception sites Guidance